 - Individuals desiring total control over their website (FTP, custom code, custom plugins, etc.)

-Here is an official TOS page for using WordPress.com blogs, which will give you all the information you need regarding fair usage and TOS of WordPress:
+Here is the official TOS page for using WordPress.com blogs, which will give you all the information you need regarding fair usage and the full TOS of WordPress.

 WordPress.org : Self-hosted platform

 WordPress.org is a complete solution for people who are looking to start a blog for the purpose of making money, for promoting a small business, or for any other use such as creating an e-commerce site.

 To use WordPress.org, download a copy of WordPress from the official download page and install it on your own hosting server.
 Since WordPress.org is one of the world’s most popular platforms, many hosting companies offer custom solutions or scripts like Fantastico which lets you install WordPress with one click.

 I will write more about the difference between WordPress.com and WordPress.org later.
 First, let’s have a look at some of the features of WordPress.org blogs:

 WordPress.com and WordPress.org have similar interfaces (i.e. the WordPress dashboard).

 WordPress.org, however, removes all the limitations of WordPress.com, and offers you complete control over your blog.